The Stetson Mansion

 The factory complex with auditorium, library, gymnasium, and hospital would expand to become an early 20th century rival to today's Google headquarters.

-Stetson factory complex at 4th and Montgomery Streets at its peak around 1917.
+Stetson factory complex at 4th and Montgomery Streets at its peak around 1917, turning out 11,000 hats each day.

 It covered nine acres of ground, but had a total of 32 acres of floor space within.